-Each day, SportsIntel’s Matt DeSaro will take a look at one of the 30 teams in Major League Baseball as we head toward Opening Day in late March.
-Today we take a look at the Philadelphia Phillies.
+Baseball is back!
+We think.
+Each day, SportsIntel’s Matt DeSaro will take a look at two of the 30 teams in Major League Baseball as we head toward MLB Opening Day in late July and today we continue in the NL East with the Philadelphia Phillies.

 The Phillies’ streak of missing the playoffs has now hit eight agonizing seasons.
-Despite the huge signing of Bryce Harper a year ago, Philly managed a mere fourth place finish in the division with a .500 record.
+Despite the huge signing of Bryce Harper a year ago, Philly managed a mere fourth place finish in the National League East standings with a .500 record.

 The heat has been cranked up to 11 after spending over $700M on free agent signings over the last three seasons with limited success.
 Gabe Kapler was the first victim of this slide but heads will begin to roll left and right if they don’t at least snag a Wild Card berth and play their first winning season since 2011.
 The Phillies picked up two difference makers in Didi Gregorious and Zack Wheeler to go along with new manager Joe Girardi.
 The higher ups in the front offices are hoping Girardi can squeeze enough water out of this rock to save a job or two in Philly.